-- Confidence
+- o Confidence

-- Creativity
+- o Creativity

-- Consistent expectations
+- o Consistent expectations

-- 21st century skills
+- o 21st century skills

 We nurture meaningful relationships with the Rosebank Family Community through open communication with students, parents and the community at large.

 \Our Mission\

 The staff, students and parents of Rosebank believe that all students can learn and achieve, regardless of their past academic performance, family background, socio-economic status, race, and gender.
 We believe that our school's purpose is to: